-He works cold cases now.
-Like the death of John Elphick—his daughters still convinced he was murdered, the coroner not so sure.
-Or the skeleton that’s just been found under a concrete slab.
-Or the doctor who killed two wives and a girlfriend, and left no evidence at all.
+Like the skeleton that’s just been found under a concrete slab.
+Or the old farmer, dead five years, whose daughters stilldon’t believe it was an accident.
+Or the doctor who’s murdered two wives and a girlfriend and left no evidence at all.

 Auhl will stick with these cases until justice is done.
 One way or another.